RESISTING REMEMBRANCE

 With Yann Goven, Olivier Gourmet, Brigitte Catillon, Martine Audrain, Jocelyne Desverchere, Stéphanie Bierry, Jacques Spiesser, Katty Loisel

-Synopsis Olivier is preparing his thesis on the history of French Resistance members shot during World War II.
+Olivier is preparing his thesis on the history of French Resistance members shot during World War II.
 His best friend, Guy, works in a book shop and provides him with the materials necessary for his research.
 What Olivier really wants is to meet Guy’s father who, at the end of the war, miraculously escaped from a group execution.

 The young bookseller procrastinates and the meeting never takes place: Guy hides from Olivier the news that the former Resistance hero has just recently died.